Getting Started

 $ java -jar $JETTY_HOME/start.jar

-Point your browser at http://localhost:8080 to see the demo web applications deployed in Jetty.
+to see the demo web applications deployed in Jetty.

-The Jetty server can be stopped with ctrl+c in the terminal window.
+The Jetty server can be stopped with ctrl+c

 The following sections will guide you in details about downloading, installing and starting Jetty, and deploying your web applications to Jetty.

-Read the Jetty architecture section for more information about Jetty modules, $JETTY_HOME, $JETTY_BASE and how to customize and start Jetty.
+Read the Jetty architecture section for more information about Jetty modules, $JETTY_HOME

 Downloading Jetty

-The Eclipse Jetty distribution is available for download from https://eclipse.dev/jetty/download.php
+The Eclipse Jetty distribution is available for download from https://jetty.org/download.html

-The Eclipse Jetty distribution is available in both zip and gzip formats; download the one most appropriate for your system, typically zip for Windows and gzip for other operating systems.
+formats; download the one most appropriate for your system, typically zip

 Installing Jetty

-Unpack Eclipse Jetty compressed file in a convenient location, for example under /opt.
+Unpack Eclipse Jetty compressed file in a convenient location, for example under /opt

-For Windows users, you should unpack Jetty to a path that does not contain spaces.
+For Windows users, you should unpack Jetty to a path that does not contain spaces. |

 It is important that only stable release versions are used in production environments.
-Versions that have been deprecated or are released as Milestones (M), Alpha, Beta or Release Candidates (RC) are not suitable for production as they may contain security flaws or incomplete/non-functioning feature sets.
+Versions that have been deprecated or are released as Milestones (M), Alpha, Beta or Release Candidates (RC) are not suitable for production as they may contain security flaws or incomplete/non-functioning feature sets. |

 If you are new to Jetty, you should read the Jetty architecture section to become familiar with the terms used in this documentation.
 Otherwise, you can jump to the section on starting Jetty.